zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 PROXY <INET_PROTOCOL> <CLIENT_IP> <SERVER_IP> <CLIENT_PORT> <SERVER_PORT>\r\n
 ```

 After the TCP connection handshake is complete, the sender sends a Proxy Protocol Header to the receiver.
-This header contains a few fields, what we are interested in is the client’s IP address and port number.
+This header contains a few fields, what we are interested in is the client’s IP address.
 Then the proxy server forwards the client’s data right after the Proxy Protocol Header.

 Here is an example of an HTTP request with a Proxy Protocol Header: